-- From the same dealer, and for the same car, different coverage and terms may be offered at a different time.
+- From the same dealer and for the same car, different coverage and terms may be offered at different times.

 So, as a car owner, you need to know the coverage and the strings attached.

 Some car dealers in Singapore do not give the warranty booklet.
 You have to ask for it.

-You should never rely on what salesperson “said”.
+You should never rely on what the salesperson “said”.
 You need some written documents.

 What is the typical car warranty coverage in Singapore?

 Although there is no template or standard for car warranty coverage and terms in Singapore, most authorized dealers (AD) follow the conventions in other countries.

-Also, the competition in the local (and small) car market forces the car dealers to offer some sorts of “common” coverage in Singapore.
+Also, the competition in the local (and small) car market forces the car dealers to offer some sort of “common” coverage in Singapore.

 Here is the list of typical car warranty coverage (for new cars) in Singapore:

 - Period.
-At least 3-year or 100,000km (whichever comes first).
-Some car dealers offer extended warranty package to extend the warranty to 5 or more years.
+At least 3 years or 100,000km (whichever comes first).
+Some car dealers offer extended warranty packages to extend the warranty to 5 or more years.
 But the terms for the first 3 years and the extended period usually are different.